Describly/fastapi-tdd-user-authentication/README.md

 ![ALT TEXT](https://github.com/Describly/fastapi-tdd-user-authentication/blob/main/screenshot.png)

 ### Installation & Configuration
+- Install the Docker Desktop and Start It
-- Clone this repository in your local machine by typing `git@github.com:Describly/fastapi-sqlalchemy-alembic.git`.
+- Clone this repository in your local machine by typing `git@github.com:Describly/fastapi-tdd-user-authentication.git`.
 - Open the Terminal and navigate to the project folder.
 - Run `docker volume create describly_mysql_data` to create a docker volue in you machine.
 Required to persist the mysql data.
 - Below will be your mysql connection details